wp-plugins/iflychat/readme.txt

 = Does iFlyChat require Java or Flash client? =

 No, our chat works by utilizing HTML, JS and CSS.

+= How to show or hide chat on certain pages? =

+We provide a URL based filter on iFlyChat settings page to show/hide chat on/from specific pages of your WordPress website.
+More information here - [https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress](https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress).

 == Changelog ==